 On the island, they used coral which they quarried, much like we would use gravel for our country roads.
 The light pink color made the roads really stand out in this picture.

-the crest of Mount Tapotchau is 37,752 feet or 7.15 statute miles,
+The measurement from the floor of the Marianas Trench to the crest of Mount Tapotchau is 37,752 feet or 7.15 statute miles, (from sea level Mount Everest measures 29,028 feet ).

 Isn't this beautiful?
 We took these pictures initially as slides and I scanned them so that i could have digital copies.
 They were pretty scratched, but have cleaned up nicely, don't you think?